mjrfarmer/PowerBIDashboards/README.md

 # PowerBIDashboards
-This repository contains dashboards created in Power BI using data from kaggle.com
+This repository contains dashboards created in Power BI